Llibre dels fets

 The 1313 Latin translation "Cronice Illustrissimi Regis Aragonum", possibly a copy from the original, translated by the Dominican friar Pere Marsili, by order of James II of Aragon, grandson of James I of Aragon, called "the Conqueror".

 The Llibre dels fets (/ca/; from Catalan, 'Book of Deeds'; Old Catalan: Libre dels feyts) is the autobiographical chronicle of the reign of James I of Aragon (1213–1276).
-It is written in Old Catalan in the first person and is the first chronologically of the four works classified as The Four Great Catalan Chronicles, all belonging to the early medieval Crown of Aragon (in the northeastern part of what is now Spain), and its first royal dynasty, the House of Barcelona.
-James I inherited as a child the titles of King of Aragon, Count of Barcelona, and Lord of Montpellier, but also became by conquest King of Majorca and King of Valencia.
-James emphasises in his chronicles his conquest of Majorca (1229) and of Valencia (1238).
+It is written in Old Catalan in the first person and is the first (chronologically) of the four works classified as The Four Great Catalan Chronicles.
+The chronicles all belong to the early medieval Crown of Aragon (in the northeastern part of what is now Spain), and its first royal dynasty, the House of Barcelona.